-Take note, these are the split adjusted prices for IFON.
-Before IFON’s reverse stock split, the stock dropped a point before rebounding.
+Note that these are the split-adjusted prices for IFON.
+Before IFON’s reverse split, the stock dropped a point before rebounding.
 The day after, IFON popped over 3 points.

-That in mind, it’s worth it to follow reverse stock splits to see whether a there’s a trade in the stock.
-If there’s a high short interest and an upcoming reverse stock split, you might want to keep the stock on your radar for a breakout trade.
+With that in mind, it’s worth it to follow reverse splits to see whether there’s a trade in the stock.
+If there’s a high short interest and an upcoming reverse split, you might want to keep the stock on your radar for a breakout trade.

 You may also like

 “Dollar Ace Simply Exposes Information That Wall Street Wants To Keep Quiet” Said Kyle Dennis